f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab4.rst

 .. role:: raw-html(raw)
    :format: html

-Step 4: Create a new Service Chain for just the Cisco Firepower service
+Create a new Service Chain for just the Cisco Firepower service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  You should be back at the **Services Chain List** interface again.